 The stigma of substance misuse and mental health goes far beyond what we say.
 It results in withholding assistance, job loss, the denial of housing, social avoidance, and much, much more.
 So why are we offering yet another article about the importance of how we word things?
-Because awareness of the stigma begins with how we speak.
+Because awareness of and battling against the stigma begins with how we speak.
+Our words matter.

 Word choice is important because of the person with the substance use disorder (SUD).

 In order to simplify this, we’re going to assume that the person with an SUD is Annie.
 Speaking to Annie out of concern and love looks different than speaking out of anger and fear.

 If I am speaking in love, I am focused on helping her live her best life.
 I am speaking of an SUD that she is struggling with.
 My focus is on her as a person and reaching out to her.

 If I am speaking out of anger and fear, I might describe her with words such as dirty, an addict, or a junkie.
 Which do you think she is more likely to respond to?